 Crisis situations are to be responded to as set forth in the Group Policy for Crisis Management.
 As the head of the Crisis Management Committee, the president controls the communication of information and issuance of instructions in the event that the Group is in a crisis, and works to ensure safety and minimize economic losses.

 As for information security, the 'Group Information Security Management Code' clarifies the structure, responsibilities and authorities of the YOKOGAWA Group's information security management.
 In addition, the ' Rules for Information Security Management ' provides for the protection and handling of confidential information in the possession of the YOKOGAWA Group.

 Yokogawa has set forth its basic compliance policies in the Yokogawa Group Code of Conduct and directors take the lead in working to see that business ethics are upheld and embraced throughout the Group.

 The Yokogawa Group Code of Conduct is a set of guidelines for business conduct and consists of the Basic Policy and the Standards of Conduct.
-In addition, the Yokogawa Group Compliance Guidelines which include supplementary Anti-bribery Guidelines set out how employees should respond to a variety of issues encountered on the job.
+In addition, the Yokogawa Group Compliance Guidelines and the Yokogawa Group Anti-bribery and Anti-corruption Code set out how employees should respond to a variety of issues encountered on the job.

 Moreover, we have established a department in charge of business ethics that is charged with the identification and resolution of issues pertaining to the compliance system.
 The Company is strongly promoting compliance management.
 It aims to be healthy and open, with both a culture that encourages and enforces proper ethical conduct and a system for preventing misconduct and scandals before they occur.
 In so doing, we will meet the expectations of investors and other stakeholders.